 To this day, email marketing is one of the most effective digital channels.
 Mailing lists are among the most popular secondary conversion types.
 Knowing the conversion rate can help you optimise the layout of your website to drive more subscriptions.
 You can also use it to evaluate the profitability of your email marketing campaigns.Tracking newsletter sign-ups

 No amount of research and data analysis will tell you what’s wrong with the website better than direct feedback from your customers.
-Many websites make it hard to leave feedback, often not giving a noticeable option to do so.
+Many websites make it hard to leave feedback, often not giving a noticeable option to do so.How to track feedback

-First of the more advanced metrics on our list.
-Using third-party solutions like Crazy Egg or Hotjar, you’re able to track how far down a specific page your visitors scroll.
-You can then use the data to determine whether there’s an important section that needs to be moved because visitors are rarely seeing it, or that perhaps some of your pages are too long and your content needs a trim.How to track scrolling
+This is the first of the more advanced metrics on our list.
+You can use the scroll data to determine whether there’s an important section that needs to be moved because visitors are rarely seeing it, or that perhaps some of your pages are too long and your content needs a trim.How to track scrolling

 In the Google Analytics department, time spent on a page is one of the most telling metrics.
 If you’re getting hundreds of visits from ads but the average time they spend on a landing page is 4 seconds, you’re effectively wasting your money.
 It’s also impossible to read a blog article in 30 seconds, so perhaps you need to tweak it to make it more engaging?

 When someone visits your website and exits without taking action, it’s called a bounce.
 It’s also a signal, telling you there’s something wrong with the website.
 A high bounce rate might lead you to investigate the performance of your website or the layout.
 Please note that you shouldn’t use the overall bounce rate value – analyse it on individual pages.
 You can learn more in our article about bounce rate values and how to fix them.Tracking bounce rate

 Use Google Analytics to measure your bounce rate.

-Exits differ from bounces, as they can be preceded with interactions.
+Exits differ from bounces, as they are preceded by interactions.
 They help you identify the exit points on your website – but a high exit rate isn’t always bad.
 If it’s a checkout confirmation, or if many visitors perform a desirable action (such as newsletter subscription), exiting from some pages is natural.How to measure the exit rate

 When you build a website, you create a variety of funnels for your visitors.
 You should do this intentionally to control how visitors browse your site, but you can track them even if you didn’t.
 On many sites, the major funnels will be intuitive.
-If we take ecommerce as an example, if visitors rarely click through to a product from search results, perhaps you’ve failed to show them what they were looking for?
+If we take ecommerce as an example, if visitors rarely click through to a product from search results, perhaps you’ve failed to show them what they were looking for.
 Identifying these drop-off points will help you sell more.Tracking the user journey

-Tracking funnels is possible with Google Analytics, but tools like Hotjar can make it easier.
+Funnels are available in Google Analytics, but tools like Hotjar can make it easier.

 Every action on your website is an event, even mouse movement.
 They’re used to track many of the metrics mentioned in this article.